ArryanR/Echo-Quadruped-Robot/README.md

 I have also designed a new leg, and this has marked a new version of the dog.
-Here it is: https://github.com/ArryanR/Robot-dog/blob/main/new_leg_design.stl
+Here it is: https://github.com/ArryanR/Robot-dog/blob/main/new_leg_design.stl It is called v2.0 because of the significant changes that have occured.